Here’s a question that still haunts many – “Is cold calling still effective?”

 Why does this follow-up cold calling script work?

 First, you’ve established a train of thought by connecting this call to previous calls.
 Second, you’ve shown your effort and respect for the prospect by saying that you timed your pitch.
-Finally, you know to take a hint.
+Finally, you know how to take a hint.
 The other aspect of the Wundt curve from above is the fact that every song has its limit.
 So don’t worry if this tune doesn’t work for them.
-It will work when you talk to someone with better taste ;).
+It will work when you talk to someone else!

 Reminding your customer of a previous conversation is another great way to follow up.
 After the first call ends, take notes and continue taking notes for every subsequent call.
-The more notes you take the more topics you have for the conversation.
-And it shows the buyer that you’re listening to their needs and making an effort to meet them.
+The more notes you take, the more topics you have for the conversation.
+And it shows the buyer that you’re listening to their needs and making an effort to meet them where they’re at.

 Script 9: